NinadShenoy/Coffee_sales_Analysis-Data_Visualization/README.md

 I used **ChatGPT** to:

-* Write and refine DAX measures (e.g., for default rate, MoM, QoQ, and YoY growth)
 * Suggest the best visual types for presenting insights
 * Structure the dashboard pages to tell a clear business story